astropy/halotools/docs/quickstart_and_tutorials/model_building/composing_models/hod_modeling/hod_modeling_tutorial1.rst

 =====================================================

-As mentioned above and elsewhere in the documentation, there is no limitation on the number of features you can include in an composite model.
+As mentioned above and elsewhere in the documentation, there is no limitation on the number of features you can include in a composite model.
 However, for any HOD-style model the ``occupation`` and ``profile`` features are compulsory for each galaxy type in your model.